 Interested in taking a Garden Route tour in South Africa?
-Or perhaps it’s the first time you’ve heard of this popular vacation destination?
+Or perhaps it’s the first time you’ve heard of this popular holiday destination?
 The Garden Route is a protected 300-kilometre stretch of coastline in southeastern South Africa.
 Beginning in Mossel Bay and ending at Storms River Mouth, it’s considered one of the top tourist attractions in the country.
 This route gets its name from the immaculate and diverse scenery encompassed in this part of the country.
 From dramatic wild beaches to evergreen forests and turquoise lagoons, it’s little wonder that Garden Route tours are extremely popular.
 A number of beautiful destinations are included in the route, ranging from the forests of Tsitsikamma to laid-back Knysna.
 If you love epic landscapes, you’ll love the Garden Route!
 Here are some of the highlights you can enjoy along the way:

 Highlights of a Garden Route Tour